-One of the great things about it is not only the fact that the controller can control other Syma products, but also the fact that the X9 can also be controlled by other Syma controllers.
+One of the great things about it is not only the fact that the controller can control other Syma products like, for example, the X5C drone model, for which you can read our Syma x5 series review, but also the fact that the X9 can also be controlled by other Syma controllers.

 The controls themselves are very easy to use, the buttons are very comfortable to press, and rather easy to hold together.

 The only drawback that this controller has is the fact that the ground throttle and steering controls are a bit loose, requiring a bit of travel time for the control before the command is registered and the wheels start to turn.

 The X9, even though limited to only 6-8 minutes of flight, without any modifications or cargo, can still perform some rather interesting tricks and maneuvers while in mid-air.

 One of the features that helped a lot with the flight performance is the fact that the drone sports anti-drag surfaces and an aerodynamic shape, which allow the air to pass freely through its lightweight frame, chassis, and body.

 The propellers themselves are slightly more flexible than your average drone propellers.
 This gives the advantage of allowing the drone to deal with different air flows, minor turbulence, and even hold its balance in windy conditions.

 The disadvantage is that, because of the flexibility of the propellers, the amount of air pushed by them is slightly smaller than normal.
 This, in turn, translates into less overall air velocity, less altitude, and less speed.

 Regardless of this, the X9 is still very fun to fly, very manageable and still able to perform tricks, flips and rolls in mid-air.